-In addition to offering banking services to its clients, the Issuer also facilitates access to the services provided by the BT Group subsidiaries, such as bancassurance, consultancy on mergers and acquisitions, asset management and financial leases, with the purpose to increase its profitability and non-risk income.
+In addition to offering banking services to its clients, the Issuer also facilitates access to the services provided by the BT Group subsidiaries, such as bancassurance, consultancy on mergers and acquisitions, asset management and financial lease, with the purpose to increase its profitability and non-risk income.

-The Issuer anticipates being actively involved in the Romanian government's relief programmes in 2024, such as "IMM Invest Plus" which is designed to assist SMEs and was approved by the Romanian government in September 2022.
+The Issuer anticipates being actively involved in the Romanian government's relief programmes in 2023, such as "IMM Invest Plus" which is designed to assist SMEs and was approved by the Romanian government in September 2022.
 The budget for this programme was RON 17.75 billion and was further increased in 2023 to RON 20.25.
-This follows the Issuer's involvement in similar programmes in 2022, including the "Start-Up Nation Pillar 3" programme that was relaunched in July 2022, and which the Issuer covered almost 70 per cent. of the subscribed beneficiaries.
-Under the Start-Up Nation program, the Issuer expects to disburse around 2,000 bridge loans.
+This follows the Issuer's involement in similar programmes in 2022, including the "Start-Up Nation Pillar 3" programme that was relaunched in July 2022, and which the Issuer covered almost 70 per cent. of the subscribed beneficiaries.

-In addition to this, the Issuer is best positioned in two critical sectors:
+In addition to this, the Issuer is best position in two critical sectors: